arabellas-craft/arabellas-craft.github.io/_posts/2025-11-27-choosing-a-divination-method.md

 **Cost to start:** $0 if you own cards

 **Try it if:** You want tarot-style depth but prefer working with familiar objects.
-Playing card divination has centuries of history behind it.
+People have told fortunes with playing cards since at least 1538.[^2]

 **Guide available:** [Shuffle, Draw, Discover: Read Your Fate with Playing Cards](https://ko-fi.com/s/95f9c29692?utm_source=website){:target="_blank" rel="noopener noreferrer"} for 99¢